tarantool/doc/doc/1.10/reference/reference_rock/dbms.rst

     *connection-name*:execute(*sql-statement* [, *parameters*])

-where ``sql-statement`` is a string, and the optional ``parameters`` are extra values that can be plugged in to replace any parameter markers ($1 $2 $3 etc.) in the SQL statement.
+where ``sql-statement`` is a string, and the optional ``parameters`` are extra values that can be plugged in to replace any placeholders ($1 $2 $3 etc.) in the SQL statement.

 **Example:**